Welcome July (Almanac 2025)

 Composting - save all grass cuttings, leafy garden waste, vegetables. spent plants (and trimmings) and dead flower heads to put on the compost heap or in the compost bin.
 Compost started at this time of year will normally be fit for use by the Autumn due to the relatively warm conditions.

-Seeds & Propogation - propagation by cuttings and layering can be done any time in July as well as collecting and saving seeds, ready for sowing later in the month.
+Seeds & Propogation - propagation using cuttings can be done any time in July as well as collecting and saving seeds, ready for sowing later in the month.

 Weeding - keep on top of unwanted weeds and expired wildflowers by gently hoeing in dry conditions to loosen the roots leaving any unwanted weeds to dry out in the heat of the sun.

-Weed Tea Fertiliser - add all weeds with water to cover in a large bucket, cover, and soak for about four weeks, stirring weekly.
-Strain out the plant material and add to your compost heap.
-This leaves you with a rich, nutrient-filled liquid fertilizer.
+Weed Tea Fertiliser - add weeds with water to cover in a large bucket.
+Soak for about four weeks, stirring weekly.
+Strain out the plant material and add to your compost heap or spread directly onto your flower beds or vegetable patch as you would a rich, nutrient-filled liquid fertiliser.
 Dosage: Use about 8 cups to fertilise 1 pound of weeds.

 Welcome July (Almanac 2025) by Sue Cartwright, Spiral Leaf